Asset Forfeiture Defense Lawyers

-Many people mistakenly think that the government can only move to seize their assets if they have been convicted of a crime themselves.
+Many people mistakenly think that the government can use asset forfeiture against you if you have been convicted of a crime.
 Unfortunately, this is not the case.
 The Federal Government can seize assets or money that you earned legally.
 Situations like this actually happen on a regular basis in the USA.
 The Government oversteps its bounds and seizes your assets even though you haven’t committed a crime!

 What do you if this happens to you?
 How do you get your property and your money back?
 If you’re facing a situation like this, there are steps you need to take.
 Hiring a criminal defense lawyer who specializes in federal asset forfeiture should be number one.

 At Tarlton Polk Law, our defense lawyers have the skills and experience needed to protect your property rights.
 We help people fight back against unfair asset seizures and forfeitures.
 If the federal government is seeking forfeiture or has seized your property, you need to take immediate action.
 Please contact our law firm today for assistance.